Aaron Flahavan

-Aaron Adam Flahavan (15 December 1975 – 5 August 2001) was an English football goalkeeper who played for Portsmouth.
+Aaron Adam Flahavan (15 December 1975 – 5 August 2001) was an English footballer who played as a goalkeeper for Portsmouth.

 Career

 Flahavan played for the Southampton youth team, before turning professional with Portsmouth at age 18 in 1994.
 He had to wait until 1996 before making his first-team debut as he was understudy to long-serving Alan Knight.
 Towards the end of the 1990s, Flahavan gradually began receiving increased playing time, and became the team's first-choice goalkeeper by the time Knight retired in 2000.
 Overall, he played 105 first-team matches for Portsmouth, 93 of them in Division One, and was part of the team which reached the quarter-finals of the FA Cup in the 1996-97 season and just missed out on the Division One playoffs.

 Flahavan twice had blackouts during matches; the first was attributed to a virus, and the second to a drop in his blood pressure.